mathkimchi/singularity/DEVLOG.md

 In order to code faster, I am going to ignore the permission stuff for tabs, which seems like bad foreshadowing.
 Additionally, I will ignore things like abstraction, since the main priority is just the task organizer.

+2024/10/16

+I want to be able to standardize children elements (eg: components or widgets) for things like "forwarding" events (especially mouse-clicks) and possibly focus.
+Planned steps:

+1. Make a trait for elements
+   1. `Tab` kind of works for this, but something else might be better
+2. Create forwarding method
+   1. Only difference right now between `forward_event` and `handle_event` should be that `forward_event` somehow should take care of mapping mouse

+2024/10/17

+Ugh, I don't know how I want to do this...

+I might somehow make use of Mutexes of UIElements.

+The Mutex